• Skip to main content

 Reheat your steak in the oven at a low temperature for the best results.
 About 20 minutes in the oven at 250°F (120°C) is pretty close to perfect.
 However, this can vary depending on how much steak you are reheating and whether or not it has been sliced already.

 Bistecca alla Fiorentina is beef.
-It's a huge (2 ½ - 4 pounds) porterhouse steak consisting of a filet mignon on one side of the bone and a strip on the other.
+It's a huge (2 ½ - 4 pounds) porterhouse steak consisting of a filet mignon on one side of the bone and a New York strip or strip loin on the other.

 Traditionally, Bistecca alla Fiorentina is served sliced on a wooden board or platter alongside roasted or grilled potatoes and vegetables.
 It's common to see this dish served family-style, where the steak is shared amongst everyone at the table.